contao/docs/docs/manual/user-management/users.en.md

 ### Allowed modules

-The backend navigation is created dynamically based on user rights, but backend modules that have not been released do not appear in the backend navigation for reasons of clarity.
+The back end navigation is created dynamically based on user rights, but back end modules that have not been unlocked do not appear in the back end navigation for reasons of clarity.
 Access to the theme modules can be controlled separately.

-**Backend modules:** This is where you define access to the backend modules.
+**Backend modules:** This is where you define access to the back end modules.

 **Theme modules:** Here you define access to the sub-modules of the Theme Manager.